Minister Halligan announces launch of €10.6m international call for gender research

 “The Irish Research Council will be contributing up to €600,000 to support Irish gender researchers to participate in transnational research teams, and this will be ‘topped-up’ by European Commission funding.”

-The transnational research call is now open, with a closing date for pre-proposals of Thursday, 1 March 2018.
+The transnational research call is now open, with a closing date for pre-proposals of 17:00 (Central European Time – CET) on Thursday, 1 March 2018.
 There is a total of €600,000 available to research coordinators and/or partners in Ireland.
 Up to €1 million is available per transnational project.

 GENDER-NET Plus will invite researchers to develop proposals that address and explore the following topics: